prmr/SoftwareDesign/modules/Module-04.md

 assertTrue(strategy.hasExecuted());
 ```

-The use of mock objects in unit testing can get extremely sophisticated, and framework exists to support this task (e.g., [jMock](http://www.jmock.org/)).
+The use of mock objects in unit testing can get extremely sophisticated, and frameworks exist to support this task (e.g., [jMock](http://www.jmock.org/)).
 In this course, the use of stubs/mocks will be limited to simple situations like the one illustrated here.
+Note that the situation illustrated here is boiled down to its essence for pedagogical purposes.
+In a realistic development scenario it would probably be judged overkill to use a stub to test a single method call.

 ## Reading